draddo11/100-days-of-code/r1-log.md

 ##R1D90
 Tried to complete my full image slider with html css and js and still buggy, reading the eloquent javascript 3 rd edition , will look at the vue project (jokester) before i go to bed
+##R1D91
+Had a busy at work stil debugging mutation error in vue ap